muniworth/fp-onboarding/README.md

 4. Solve the problem one step at a time by implementing transformations.
 5. Specialize the transformations using standard library functions. ex.
 Sum is a specialization of plus-reduce.
 Length is a specialization of count-reduce.

 Using a rigorous approach increases the likelihood of writing maintainable code.
-Some problems don't require type transformations (ex.
-Leetcode's spiral matrix traversal), which makes them more difficult.

 # Example
 Given a table of numbers, create a total column.